bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-go/index.md

 :::

-::: tip More testing examplesThe `finish` directory contains a thorough test that you can use as an example for your own tests.
+::: tip More testing examples
+The `finish` directory contains a thorough test that you can use as an example for your own tests.
 Its `invoice.proto` file also contains extensive Protovalidate rules.
 :::

 ## Wrapping up